elyra-ai/canvas/docs/pages/01-canvas-components.md

 ### Common Canvas Components

-Common canvas has several constituent parts that can be visible to the user and can be customized by the application:
+Common Canvas has several constituent parts that can be visible to the user and can be customized by the application:

 <img src="../assets/cc-elements.png" width="900" />